- "Praise and worship our great Conchita"

-A deeper look into the story of the song of the same name, the novel centers around the birth, life and death of Banica Conchita, a Duke of Beelzenia whose opsomania becomes deranged (not to mention Banica herself becoming deranged) after making a contract with the Demon of Gluttony.
+A deeper look into the story of the song of the same name, the novel centers around the birth, life, and death of Banica Conchita, a Duke of Beelzenia whose opsomania becomes deranged (not to mention Banica herself becoming deranged) after making a contract with the Demon of Gluttony.
 Meanwhile, the sorceress Elluka Clockworker continues on her quest to find and seal all seven of the Seven Deadly Sins.

-The novel takes place in the waning years of the Beelzenian Empire, set against tumultuous political change in the region and containing revelations which carry over into the Story of Evil; the novel is preceded by Deadly Sins of Evil: The Lunacy of Duke Venomania and followed by Gift From The Princess Who Brought Sleep.
+The novel takes place in the waning years of the Beelzenian Empire, set against the tumultuous political change in the region and containing revelations that carry over into the Story of Evil; the novel is preceded by Deadly Sins of Evil: The Lunacy of Duke Venomania and followed by Gift From The Princess Who Brought Sleep.

 The novel's website can be found here (note however that its all in Japanese), and can be purchased on Amazon.

 - Abusive Parents: Banica's mother, who force-feeds her little girl whatever leftovers she didn't finish and harshly scolds her if theres food left on her plate.

 - Arranged Marriage: Banica and Carlos Marlon were briefly arranged to be married before the Marlon family was creeped out by her eating habits.

 - Autocannibalism: The eventual fate of Banica Conchita.